atomecorp/atome/documentation/start using atome.md

     atome create myproject production for production mode (all javascript file will be minimized and uglified)

+to overwrite an existing project :

+    atome create myproject production force

 # 2 - Run the application

 go into the project :